GLOSSO · THE BLOCKER THAT TEACHES

 How Glosso reduces screen time — without willpower

-Glosso puts a 15-minute vocabulary session between you and your most distracting apps.
-Open Instagram, TikTok, X, YouTube or any other app you've designated, and Glosso shows you a short language drill first.
-Finish it, and the app unlocks for your use.
+Glosso isn't a timer.
+It's a little creature that lives in your iPhone and puts a short vocab session between you and your most distracting apps.
+Open Instagram, TikTok, X, YouTube or any other app you've designated, and Glosso shows you a quick language drill first — as short as 1 minute, your call.
+Finish it — feed it — and the app unlocks for your use.

 Two things happen over the first weeks.
 First, the friction itself cuts a lot of your unconscious opens — you pick up the phone expecting instant scroll, see a vocab drill, and put the phone back down 30% of the time.
 Second, the sessions you do complete give you real progress in a language, which creates a genuine alternative reward to scrolling.